 Our Geography progression document describes the development of our children’s knowledge, understanding and skills over time with common threads that children develop in their journey through school, including locational knowledge, place knowledge, physical and human features and geographical skills and fieldwork.

-In Key Stage One, children develop knowledge about the world, the United Kingdom and their locality.
+Our Geographers begin in Key Stage 1 by using fieldwork and observation skills alongside maps and atlases focusing on their locality before comparing it to other locations around the world.
+Children develop knowledge about the world, the United Kingdom and their locality.
 They develop basic subject-specific vocabulary relating to human and physical geography and begin to use geographical skills, including first-hand observation, to enhance their awareness.

 In Key Stage Two, children extend their locational and place knowledge to include Europe, North America and South America.
 Children develop knowledge of the location and characteristics of a range of the world’s most significant human and physical features.

 We aim for children to leave Nova as global citizens who are aware of how they interact with the world to create innovative and sustainable change for the future.